 Maruchi served as the Chair of the Board of Directors for MOSI, Tampa’s Museum of Science and Industry, for three years.
-She was the first Hispanic person to hold that position in the 50-year history of MOSI as well as the first UF graduate to serve as Chair of the Board.
 She has been a member of the MOSI Board of Directors since 1997.
-She created and is the founding “Chair” of MOSI’s National Hispanic Scientist of the Year Award event in 2000.
+She created and was the founding “Chair” of MOSI’s National Hispanic Scientist of the Year Award event in 2000.
 This first of its kind national annual award recognizes renowned Hispanic Scientists who excel in the public education of science and serve as mentor and role models for students in middle school thus helping to reduce the 30% dropout rate for Hispanics.
-To date, in its 14th year, the event has raised over $2 Million for MOSI’s STEAM education efforts, and has impacted the lives of over 20,000 Hispanic students in the Tampa Bay area.
+To date, the event raised over $2 Million for MOSI’s STEAM education efforts, and has impacted the lives of over 20,000 Hispanic students in the Tampa Bay area.

 Maruchi is the founder and owner of Villa Rosa Distinctive Linens, one of the Tampa Bay Area’s most successful specialty retail stores, established in 1984 in an owner-renovated gas station nestled in the Palma Ceia Neighborhood, in the heart of South Tampa.
-Now in its 32nd year, Villa Rosa Distinctive Linens was recognized by Yves Delorme/Fremaux, the largest internationally renowned French linen manufacturer, as the #1 growth store in their partner program in 2014.
+Now in its 33rd year, Villa Rosa Distinctive Linens was recognized by Yves Delorme/Fremaux, the largest internationally renowned French linen manufacturer, as the #1 growth store in their partner program in 2014.
 Maruchi and her father-in-law, Rafael Blanco, created the internationally distributed and trademarked product “LeBlanc Linen Wash©” and its family of products sold through specialty stores.
 In 2012 Maruchi Azorin was recognized by the Tampa Bay Business Journal as the “Small Business Entrepreneur of the Year”.